-In mid-January 2021, all students will be able to download digital copies of their folio of achievement.
+In mid-January 2022, all students will be able to download digital copies of their folio of achievement.
 To download digital copies of documents and certificates, students need to log in to the student portal at https://studentportal.scsa.wa.edu.au.

-From 2020, the Authority will no longer provide paper copies of the documents and certificates contained in the folio of achievement.
+The Authority no longer provides paper copies of the documents and certificates contained in the folio of achievement.